 3. Stick to your protocol

 Do your best to stick to your protocol while you’re in the midst of planning.
-Don’t get super stressed, yell out YOLO, and start guzzling down a Costco size pack of M&Ms. Not worth it.
+Don’t get super stressed, yell out YOLO, and start guzzling down a Costco size pack of M&Ms. But also be nice to yourself if you do.
+Cuz shit happens.
 Make an effort to eat a well balanced, nutrient-dense diet that will support your body during the upcoming busy, stressful days.

-When everyone is in town and you’re celebrating you can let loose a little bit, but do your best to get back on track as quickly as possible.
 I personally ended up suffering for quite some time (bloating, depression, major fatigue, hemorrhoids) after I binge drank my wedding week away and ate a ton of gluten-free pizza and refined sugar, and hardly slept because of the spike in adrenaline.
 Did I survive?
 You betcha.
 Did I suffer?
 Much more than I needed to.
-My advice to you is know your limits and stay within them.
+My advice to you is know your limits and try to stay within them.
 If I could do it over again, I would definitely try to adhere to a paleo diet until my wedding night and then immediately after.

 If you don’t want to feel like shit, try to plan a paleo wedding.
 We opted for pizza because we had it on our first date and it has always, always been my favorite food.
 Most catering companies are willing to create whatever menu you want.
 You can also plan on having sugar-free mixed drinks and lots of Lacroix or San Pellegrino available.
 That way, if you can’t drink alcohol, the bartender can still make you a cute little mocktail.